jakearchibald/jakearchibald.com/static-build/posts/2021/11/dom-cross-fade/index.md

   update(range.valueAsNumber);
 </script>

-If you're in Safari, you should see a true cross-fade.
-It's a little buggy in places, eg I see the tail of the 'd' hanging around even after fading to 'goat', but the intent and syntax is correct.
-I've [filed an issue for the bugs](https://bugs.webkit.org/show_bug.cgi?id=235106).
+If your browser supports it, you should see a true cross-fade.

-I wish they'd done the web standards work around this rather than just shipping it.
-But not to worry, we'll pick up the standardisation side so we can have this feature working the same across browsers.
+It's a little buggy in Safari, eg I see the tail of the 'd' hanging around even after fading to 'goat'.
+I've [filed an issue](https://bugs.webkit.org/show_bug.cgi?id=235106).

 # Bonus round: Browser compositing is inaccurate